Kafka

 If neither is used, the cluster is wide open and can be accessed by anyone.

-- Enable SSL encryption: SSL uses private-key/certificates pairs which are used during the SSL handshake process.
+- Enable SSL encryption: SSL uses private-key/certificate pairs which are used during the SSL handshake process.

 - Make sure every broker’s advertised endpoint is accessible from a consumer.

-- Set up the consumer by adding broker’s certificate into a trust store and storing the user’s credentials into the consumer’s configuration file
+- Set up the consumer by adding the broker’s certificate into a trust store and storing the user’s credentials into the consumer’s configuration file.

 AWS Kinesis